 His blog also shows: no need for substantive substantiation, but criticism of the form, criticism of the person, criticism of the process, criticism of peripheral phenomena.
 Nobody looks for the sources mentioned by De Hond, or they do it but quickly put them aside.
 Preferably, however, Willem Engel is shot, an easier victim who has a striking overlap with Maurice de Hond in terms of views.
 So those aerosols don't seem to be so plucked out of thin air.

-That's why I adapted Michiel van Baal's meaningless column, so that the text now reflects how I think about it myself: completely opposite.
+That's why I adapted Michiel van Baal's meaningless column, so that the text now reflects what I think about it: completely opposite.
 Add a few sentences, change a few words, done.
-This only works if there is little content in it.
-Normally I prefer to ask questions about verifiable statements, but everything below is just meaningless opinion.
+This only works if there is little substantive content.
+Normally I prefer to ask questions about verifiable statements, but everything below is simply meaningless opinion.
 In other words: 'Just an opinion'.
-Pure mood mongering from me, just like that piece by Michiel van Baal and regularly appearing opinion pieces/columns by other, often fearful, Dutch people.
+Pure mood-making from me, just like that piece by Michiel van Baal and regularly published opinion pieces/columns by other, often anxious, Dutch people.

 Below is the edited text of the column that you here you can read.
 He is also on the site of Adformatie.